 To send text to field from the text viewer:

 To send to field from the image viewer, follow the steps for sending to field from the text viewer.
-The slide out at the top of the page will include the cropped image of your selection to compare against the extracted text below it.
+The slide out at the top of the page will include the cropped image of your selection to compare to the extracted text below it.
 As with the text viewer, you can edit the text before sending to field.

 When a long text field already contains text and you send to field again, you'll see a modal to append, prepend, or replace.